virtualcell/vcell/README.md

 3) simulation solvers written in C++/Fortran/Python and developed as part of the project as well as third party solvers and analysis.

 ## Download VCell
-Prebuilt installers for vcell-client are available for Windows, Mac and Linux at http://vcell.org which hosts a free VCell Server for cluster computing and shared database.
+**http://vcell.org** which hosts a free VCell Server for cluster computing and shared database.
+Prebuilt installers for vcell-client are available for Windows, Mac and Linux.
+**http://vcell.org/webstart** Location of VCell clients web page links to
+-----**Public installers** path naming scheme= {Alpha,Beta,Rel,Test,...}/VCell_{Alpha,Beta,Rel}_{macos,unix,windows-x64,windows}_latest_{64,32}bit.{dmg,sh.exe}
+-----**Install4J updates.xml** (read remotely by VCell client when starting to determine if a newer version of VCell has been deployed)
+-----**BioFormats jar** (used by running VCell clients when importing image data, can't be shiiped directly with VCell, license issue)

 ## Building VCell
 This VCell github project includes all Java/Python source code required to build both the VCell client and the VCell Server.